mixxorz/GarageBard/README.md

 - **Perform**: Send keystrokes to play the song
 - **Listen**: Listen to the song using GarageBard's synthesizer

+### Transpose out of range notes

+When this is turned on, notes that fall outside what's playable in the game are automatically transposed up or down to fit within the range of what's playable.

+You will have to queue the song again once you make this change.

+### Arpeggiate chords

+When this is turned on, all chords will automatically be arpeggiated, so they sound better.
+Generally, you will want this on.

+You will have to queue the song again once you make this change.

 ## Troubleshooting

 **GarageBard needs Accessibility access in order to send keystrokes to Final Fantasy XIV.**